thewchan/uxf/py/README.md

 **`.import_filenames`**

-A utility useful for some UXF processors.
+A utility property useful for some UXF processors.
 It yields all the unique import filenames.

 ##### Methods